 Dated-looking, too casual for most rooms.

-Rod pocket curtains has a slot at the top (or backside, depending on the style) for the rod to slide into.
+Rod pocket curtains have a slot at the top (or backside, depending on the style) for the rod to slide into.
 These styles are almost impossible to open and close, so avoid them at all costs unless it’s for decorative purposes only.

 On the other hand, some high-end curtains have loops sewn on the back, so you can hang them with clips and rings.
-The metal rings will make sliding the curtains across the rod sooo much easier!
+The metal rings will make sliding the curtains across the rod so much easier!

 Images via Restoration Hardware & Prêt À Vivre